-There are two main physician compensation models in B.C.: fee-for-service and the Alternative Payment Program.
-Physcians can also receive funding through rural practice programs, which focus on recruiting and retaining physicians in rural practice, and through the Medical On-Call Availability Program, which compensates physicians for being on call.
+There are two main physician compensation models in B.C: fee-for-service and the Alternative Payment program.
+Physicians can also receive funding through rural practice programs, which focus on recruiting and retaining physicians in rural practice, and through the Medical On-Call Availability program, which compensates physicians for being on call.

 Alternative Payments Program

-The Alternative Payments Program (APP) works with and funds health authorities to improve service delivery and patients’ access to services through alternative physician compensation models to fee-for service.
+The Alternative Payments program works with and funds health authorities to improve service delivery and patients’ access to services through alternative physician compensation models to fee-for service.

 Rural Practice Programs

-Rural Practice Programs (RPP) works with health authorities and other partners to address issues and develop policy and programs to improve health services in rural areas of the province.
-RPP manages a number of key programs such as the Rural Rentention Program and programs under the Subsidiary Agreement for Physicians in Rural Practice.
+Rural Practice Programs work with health authorities and other partners to address issues, and develop policy and programs to improve health services in rural areas of the province.
+Rural Practice Programs manages a number of programs such as the Rural Retention program and programs under the Subsidiary Agreement for Physicians in Rural Practice.

 The Medical On-Call/Availability Program (MOCAP) compensates physicians who are part of a call rotation (or physician group) for providing new or unassigned patients requiring emergency care with continuous coverage that meets the standards of care as a minimum requirement of response to emergency on call.